EARTH 2018 – Participants

 marinus.dickson AT gmail.com

 Elizabeth Eubanks—I am currently living in Pensacola, FL with my husband Rob and two pups.
-I spent 18 years as a formal science classroom teacher and for the past two years have worked as a Lead Gardener at a Community Garden, with a primary focus of education.
+I spent 18 years as a formal science classroom teacher and for the past three years have worked as a Lead Gardener at From the Ground Up Community Garden, with a primary focus of education, community, gardening, music and art.
+Additionally, I work with Dixon School of the Arts and Sciences on gardening and citizen science projects.
+During the summers I have the pleasure of working with CalPoly’s STAR Fellow program, in which I am a virtual cohort leader to Fellows who spend their summer in a professional lab setting.
+It is my job to help them transfer their lab experience into the classroom.
 Since 2006 I have been very involved in Teacher Researcher Experiences (TRE) with the goal of connecting students and community to current research.
-This year I hosted two Satellite EARTH workshops for educators and most recently two with a similar style for students.
-In December and February, I will be co-chair of two Youth Poster Sessions at international conferences.
+To date I have hosted nine Satellite EARTH workshops for educators and most recently three with a similar style for students.
+Satellite EARTH is way that EARTH workshop alumni can host a small, one day version of EARTH in their hometown.
+This is a great way to connect local educators to local scientists.
+In December and alternating Februarys, I am co-chair of two Youth Poster Sessions at international conferences (AGU and OSM).
+I have a FB page for that if you know any youth who would like to participate.

 hoocaca AT yahoo.com